mhanberg/blog/_pages/home.md

 After using Wallaby on a side project, the original creator ([Chris Keathley](https://keathley.io)) stepped down as the lead maintainer and asked the community if anyone could take ownership of the library.

-Having never "seriously" contributed to an open source project before, I was nervous about responding to Keathley.
+Having never "seriously" contributed to an open source project before, I was nervous about responding to Chris.
 So I started contributing [small PRs](https://github.com/elixir-wallaby/wallaby/pull/371) to learn the code base and it lead to being asked to become an official maintainer of the library.

 Maintaining a popular open source library has presented me with new challenges in addition to programming and I truly appreciate every opportunity Wallaby has given me.